Instagram Smokeshow Chloe Saxon Flaunts Her Curves In See-Through White Lingerie: ‘I Play For Keeps’

-Chloe Saxon went scantily clad in some tiny lingerie for her most recent Instagram upload.
-The brunette beauty published the photos to her feed on Friday afternoon.
+Chloe Saxon went scantily clad in some tiny lingerie for her most recent Instagram upload, which she published to her feed on Friday afternoon.

-In the racy Instagram post, Chloe donned a see-through lingerie set.
+In the racy Instagram post, the brunette beauty donned a see-through lingerie set.
 The white lace bra flaunted the model’s toned arms and massive cleavage while giving fans a peek at her bare chest underneath.
 In addition, the matching panties rested high on her curvy hips.

 Chloe’s flat tummy and impressive abs were also on full display in the pics, and she accessorized the look with gold hoop earrings.